 In May 2011, we issued \$400.0 million of the 2021 Notes.
 The 2021 Notes were issued at par and are senior unsecured obligations.
 Interest is payable semi-annually on June 1 and December 1 of each year at a rate of 6.625%, commencing on December 1, 2011.
-In addition, we entered into a Registration Rights Agreement with the initial purchasers of the 2021 Notes where we agreed to use our reasonable best efforts to cause to become effective a registration statement to exchange the 2021 Notes for freely tradable notes issued by us.
-If we are unable to effect the exchange offer within 210 days of the issuance of the 2021 Notes, we have agreed to pay additional interest on the notes up to 0.5%.
+As a result of an agreement we entered into with the initial purchasers of the 2021 Notes, we filed a registration statement which became effective in September 2011, to exchange the 2021 Notes for freely tradable 2021 Notes issued by us.
 In connection with the issuance of the 2021 Notes, Mr. James J. Kim, our Executive Chairman of the Board of Directors and our largest stockholder, and 915 Investments, LP, an affiliate of Mr. James J. Kim (collectively, the "Kim Purchasers") agreed to purchase \$75.0 million aggregate principal amount of the 2021 Notes.
 In addition, we entered into a letter agreement with the Kim Purchasers pursuant to which we agreed to register the resale of the 2021 Notes held by the Kim Purchasers on a shelf registration statement upon request of the Kim Purchasers at any time after May 20, 2012.
-We incurred \$5.9 million of debt issuance costs associated with the 2021 Notes in the three months ended June 30, 2011.
+We incurred \$5.9 million of debt issuance costs associated with the 2021 Notes in the nine months ended September 30, 2011.